santacml/santacml.github.io/projects/studentgroups.md

 When not studying or working, I spend a bunch of time in a few student groups.

-They're environments unlike any other - stakes can be either soul-crushingly high or nonexistent, they are volunteer organizations which has massive implications, they both reflect bits of the real world and also live in a bubble, and students both love and hate them.
+They're environments unlike any other - stakes can be either soul-crushingly high or nonexistent, some people devote their lives to them and some are there for their resume, they are volunteer organizations, and they both reflect bits of the real world and also live in a bubble.

 Below you can find summaries of my involvement in a few organizations!